nullt3r/jfscan/README.md

 # Disclaimer
 I am not responsible for any damages.
 You are responsible for your own actions.
 Attacking targets without prior mutual consent is illegal.

-# Known issues
-* Running enum_amass will take forever if there is more then 10 domains on the input.
-Amass takes forever and sometimes fails... help me to resolve it :)

 ___

 \* *When scanning smaller network ranges, you can just use nmap directly, there is no need to use JFScan.
 You can reach up to 70% of the speed of JFScan using the following options:*